cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 ### RDS Read Replica
 Read Replicas allow you to have a read-only copy of your production database.
 This is achieved by using Asynchronous replication from the primary RDS instance to the read replica.
 You use read replicas primarily for very read-havy database workloads.

-- Used for scaling, not DR
+- Used for scaling, not Disaster Recovery.
+Used to increase performance.
 - Must have automatic backups turned on in order to deploy a read replica
 - You can have up to 5 read replica copies of any database
 - You can have read replicas of read replicas (but watch out for latency)